-- Carefully remove bowl of polenta, decant into serving dishes and add top with maple syrup and nuts.
+- Carefully remove bowl of Instant Pot polenta porridge, decant into serving dishes and add top with maple syrup and nuts.

-This Instant Pot Polenta Breakfast Porridge is best served warm!
+This Pressure Cooker Polenta Breakfast Porridge is best served warm!

 - Use the pot-in-pot cooking method to avoid getting a burn message (see more information about PIP below).
 As a bonus, the PIP method makes cleaning up a breeze!